Figure Drawing I

 XI.
 Other Course Information

-B. Assignments (drawings) are to be handed in on the date due if credit is to be given.
+- Assignments (drawings) are to be handed in on the date due to receive credit.